Visiting Wat Pho and the Reclining Buddha (2024)

 Massages at Wat Pho

-Wat Pho is the birthplace of the Thai massage and you can experience a massage on your visit.
+Wat Pho is the birthplace of Thai massage and you can experience a massage on your visit.
 It is worth noting that prices are more expensive inside the temple than they are in massage spots around the city but are comparable to the prices you would pay in tourist areas such as Khao San Road.

 Traditional Thai Massage: 30-minute = 260B, 1 hour = 420B